Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 // Filter problems

 // The function provided to filter must return
-// tru if the item is to be included or false if not
+// true if the item is to be included or false if not

 const allToys = data.filter((obj) => {
   return obj.category === "Toys"